cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## Victims feel let down and stop reporting when what happens next is not what they expect

-Because this is a new experience for victims, they expect a follow-up phone call, an interview, or some kind of written confirmation that something was received.
-When next steps are not clear, victims might get anxious and call or vicit the police in person to ask for updates.
+Because this is a new experience for victims, they expect a follow-up phone call, interview, or some kind of written confirmation that the report was received.
+When next steps are not clear, victims can get anxious and call or visit the police in person to ask for updates.

  > "Victims visit the next day to ask for case updates or send emails to see if we received [their report]" *— Frontline staff*

 In many cases, victims lose faith and stop reporting altogether because the process is not clear to them.
-They feel they were let down, when in reality they were not clearly informed at the source.
-In response to this, we used simple, clear language to let people know why reports are being collected and to inform them of what to expect after reporting.
+They feel let down, when in reality they were not clearly informed at the source.
+In response to this, we are trying to use simple, clear language to let people know why reports are being collected and what to expect after reporting.

  ![Expectations]({{ site.baseurl }}/assets/img/expectations.png){:width="600 px"}

-We made sure to also be clear on the final page that the goal of reporting is to stop cybercriminals.
-This sheds some light on where the report will go next and helps mitigate confusion about the next steps to prevent unnecessary follow-up with local police.
-We tried to avoid ambiguity as much as possible.
+We are also trying to be clear on the final page about the goal of reporting: to stop cybercriminals.
+This sheds some light on where the report will go next and can help mitigate confusion about the next steps to prevent unnecessary follow-up with local police.

  ![After]({{ site.baseurl }}/assets/img/after.png){:width="600 px"}

 ## Victims avoid reporting because they're ashamed and feel at fault

-When people become a victim of cybercrime, especially for the first time, they often feel embarrassed or afraid.
-They might think it's their fault, especially if they're not tech-savvy.
 Because of shame, guilt, and embarrassment, victims avoid telling friends, family and police about what happened.
-Police also put in extra time to reassure victims of cybercrime that it is not their fault.
+They might think what happened is their fault, especially if they're not tech-savvy.
+Police often put in extra time to reassure victims of cybercrime that it is not their fault.
 When victims feel comfortable enough to reach out and report, police are able to help them better understand what happened to them.

  > "When [victims] felt safe, and felt that it wasn't their fault, they opened up more and provided more details" * — Officer taking reports over the phone*

-We try to use blameless words and a blameless tone to acknowledge that people are in a difficult situation, that we're there to listen, and that they're not alone.
+We're trying to a blameless tone to acknowledge that people are in a difficult situation, that we're there to listen, and that they're not alone.
 It's something that frontline staff and call takers do on a daily basis.

  ![Blameless]({{ site.baseurl }}/assets/img/blameless.png){:width="600 px"}

-## Victims use different language than law enforcement.
+## Victims use different language than law enforcement

 The public does not have the same definitions for words that people in law enforcement do.
 Police reword required data fields so that victims understand them.
-Words like "evidence", "suspect", "fraud", "cybercrime" have different definitions depending who you ask.
-Police often give guidance to people and explain what these terms mean.
+Words like "evidence", "suspect", "fraud", "cybercrime" have different definitions and police often give guidance to people and explain what these terms mean.

-Instead of relying on those words alone, we add context and provide examples and guidance.
+Instead of relying on those words alone, we want to add context and provide examples and guidance.
 This helps to reduce the mental work that people have to do to fill out the form.

  ![Language]({{ site.baseurl }}/assets/img/language.png){:width="600 px"}

-## Victims need to protect themselves from ongoing or future attacks.
+## Victims need to protect themselves from ongoing or future attacks

-We also learned that the biggest problem for victims and the biggest problem for police is the lack of preventative guidance and education around protecting oneself.
+We are also learning that one of the biggest problems for victims and for police is the lack of preventative guidance and education around protecting yourself.
 When people report to the police they expect and hope that the police can help them.
 When police take calls, or help people in person, they try not to leave them hanging.

  > "I'm saying the same sentence day after day to these poor folks... there needs to be more preventative, proactive help.
 We get a lot of 'I don't know how I fell for this', after the fact" *— Officer taking reports over the phone*